🌌 Astronomy · Galaxies

 The monsters at the heart of every large galaxy — and their surprising link to galaxy evolution

 Evidence: stellar orbits near Sgr A* (Nobel 2020), M87* imaged by Event Horizon Telescope (2019).
 Masses: millions to billions M☉.
-M-σ relation: SMBH mass correlates with galaxy bulge velocity dispersion — tight relationship implies co-evolution.
+M-σ relation: supermassive black hole (SMBH) mass correlates with galaxy bulge velocity dispersion — tight relationship implies co-evolution.
 Quenching: AGN feedback (jets/winds) can heat/expel gas → stops star formation → explains why massive galaxies stopped growing.
 Event horizon: point of no return.
 Hawking radiation: quantum effect causing black holes to slowly evaporate (not yet observed).

 Cosmic Web